EmilEmilHub3/Xliften2/README.md

 Load a list of available videos

-Play videos through a Blob-based streaming solution
+Play videos using a Blob-based streaming method

-API and Swagger
+Accessing the API and Swagger:

-Open:
+Open the following URL:
 http://localhost:5000/swagger

-Endpoints include:
+Available API endpoints include:

 POST /login